xavireig/CandyCrusher/README.md

 * time
 * sys

 You will also need a network sniffer and analizer to read the requests from the browser to the Candy Crush server.
-I recommend using [Fiddler](www.telerik.com/fiddler).
+I recommend using Fiddler: www.telerik.com/fiddler.

 ## Getting started
 First of all, you will need to launch the Candy Crush Facebook app: https://apps.facebook.com/candycrush/